© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Upsall Castle: a quadrangular castle is a scheduled monument protected by Historic England under reference 1008734.
 View the official record →

-Upsall Castle is a quadrangular castle located in North Yorkshire, England, which dates from the medieval period.
+Upsall Castle is a quadrangular castle situated in North Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008734.

 Upsall Castle: a quadrangular castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008734.